Skip to content

 I’ve run two marathons, in San Diego and New York.
 If you are also a distance runner, you’ll know this instinctively: No one succeeds at running 26.2 miles at a good pace simply by making a heroic effort on race day.
 You succeed by gradually building up your fitness ahead of time—and then you make a heroic effort on race day.
 And (if you’re like me) the last six miles are still torture.
 However, you keep going and cross the finish line, ideally at or ahead of your desired time.
 It feels great to finish.
 And of course it wouldn’t have been possible if you hadn’t systematically built up a foundation of endurance over the preceding weeks and months.

 It’s the same with business continuity testing.
 It’s not realistic to expect to be great out of the gate.
-The way to get good at it is to start slow and gradually build up what you can do.
+The key to becoming proficient is to start slowly and gradually increase your capabilities.
 Incrementally develop your organization’s knowledge and capacity.
 Be patient.
 Think like an athlete.
 Adopt the perspective of a long-distance runner.

-There’s a lot of confusion out there regarding what testing is and the types of testing.
+There’s a lot of confusion out there regarding what business continuity testing is and the types of testing.
 Let’s clear it up right now.

 There are four types of business continuity testing.
 They are: